Okay, so you blew it. You stepped outside your relationship and had an affair. And you feel terrible about it.

 Yet that does need to be weighed against the potential consequences of revealing what’s happened.
 There is a risk of losing your partner, and possibly your family – if you have kids, a divorce will mean far less time with them (especially if you are the father, most likely), and a lot of hardship for everyone.
 The reality is, you stand to lose a lot if your partner refuses to stay with you.
 And if you truly feel bad about what you’ve done, have ended the affair, and believe you won’t do it again, perhaps you can be okay with moving on and putting your all into making this relationship the best it can be.
 Or perhaps you wish to have a clear conscience even at the risk of losing the relationship; that is a valid choice as well.

 As I said earlier, there’s no easy answer here.
 It can certainly help to talk this out with a therapist, and to plan to seek couples counseling if you do decide to disclose in order to help you deal with the fallout.
+(You can also read more about how to do it here.)
 If you find yourself in this difficult situation, reach out to us today for judgment-free help in navigating it effectively.